The Chameleon (magazine): Use in Wilde trials

 The Chameleon was repeatedly invoked in the 1895 trials of Oscar Wilde, beginning with his libel suit against the Marquess of Queensberry.
 Though Wilde was ultimately convicted of gross indecency in the criminal trial which followed, his involvement with The Chameleon was not a decisive factor, and he was able to effectively conceal his involvement in the publication's planning and his approval of the controversial story "The Priest and the Acolyte".

 A "Plea of Justification" filed by Queensberry before the libel trial, in addition to accusing Wilde of acts of sodomy with multiple named boys, referred to Wilde's novel The Picture of Dorian Gray and The Chameleon as both relating to "the practices and passions of persons of sodomitical and unnatural habits and tastes".
 Moreover, Queensberry accused Wilde of being involved in the publication of The Chameleon.
 During cross-examination, Queensberry's counsel, Edward Carson, asked Wilde about Alfred Douglas's poem "Two Loves" and Bloxam's story "The Priest and the Acolyte".
 Wilde denied that the former made any "improper suggestion", and protested that, contrary to Carson's claim, he had had no role in the inclusion of the latter, and did not approve of it.
 Wilde's attorney, Edward Clarke, claimed that Wilde was in fact so offended by "The Priest and the Acolyte" that, upon reading it, he wrote to the editor to demand that the magazine be withdrawn from publication.

 In the criminal trial against Wilde for sodomy and gross indecency which followed the libel suit, prosecutor Charles Gill again asked Wilde about "Two Loves", famously asking Wilde about the poem's use of the phrase "the love that dare not speak its name", prompting Wilde to reply:

 Related publications

 The Chameleon has been compared to The Spirit Lamp (1892–3), an earlier Oxford undergraduate journal edited by Lord Alfred Douglas, which also carried homoerotic themes.
 The Artist and Journal of Home Culture was another contemporaneous publication known for including work by the Uranians.
-A later, similar magazine, The Quorum (1920), also folded after the publication of a single issue.
-In Germany, Adolf Brand published gay journal Der Eigene from 1896 to 1932.